Guanella Pass Scenic Byway

 Three Mile Creek is located on the Grant side of Guanella Pass Scenic Byway and starts at a lower elevation relative to the previous mentioned trails.
 The 9.4 mile hike begins at 8,900 feet on the west side of the road.

 It climbs through the forest and crosses the road as it follows the beautiful creek up the mountain.
-There are many creek crossings as the trail ascends 2,700 feet.
+There are many creek crossings during the 2,700 foot ascent.
 The last few crossings may need a little negotiation depending on how strong the creek is flowing.

 The path reaches a meadow dotted with wildflowers shortly after the last crossing and then climbs to a view of distant mountains.
-The 9.4 mile distance is calculated to this view, though the trail does continue until it intersects Rosalie which upon completion is closer to 12 miles.
-This out and back trail is rated moderate due to distance, but can be easy with a shortened length.
+The 9.4 mile distance is calculated to the aforementioned view, though the trail does continue until it intersects Rosalie which upon completion is closer to 12 miles.
+This out and back trek is rated moderate due to distance, but can be easy with a shortened length.

 Abyss Lake Trail

 The Abyss Lake Trail is located on the east side of Guanella Pass Scenic Byway and south of the pass.
 There is no other way to describe this trail except beautiful!
 It is best hiked in the fall for spectacular aspen.
+The gold, amber, and crimson colors of autumn will not disappoint.
 Having said that, the 16-mile hike will take forever with countless photo opportunities!

 The trail begins at 9,400 feet and gains 3,333 feet along the way to the lake.
-It climbs through the forest as it crisscrosses the creek which may be difficult to cross at the beginning of the season when bridges are washed out.
-At around 11,000 feet, it reaches treeline and offers expansive views of the surrounding peaks.
+It climbs through the forest as it crisscrosses the creek which may be difficult to cross at the beginning of the season.
+At around 11,000 feet, it reaches tree line and offers expansive views of the surrounding peaks.

 At about 5.7 miles in, the trail passes by Helms Lake.
 Abyss Lake is two miles further, so don’t be fooled!
 Many people backpack this trail in order to enjoy a short trip to the lake after camping the first night.